-- 2 27,526,130 of which are each exercisable into one Common Share, and 1,000,000 of which are exercisable into units comprised of one Common Share and one warrant (each an "Underlying Warrant").
-Each Underlying Warrant is exercisable into one Common Share. - 3 Represents estimated maximum shares convertible at \$0.97/share at issuance date in accordance with the Private Placement discussed above under "Financing."
-Actual shares issued may be impacted by the USD:CAD exchange rate, accrued interest payable and current trading price of the Company's common shares at conversion date.
+2 30,785,133 of which are each exercisable into one Common Share, and 1,000,000 of which are exercisable into units comprised of one Common Share and one warrant (each an "Underlying Warrant").
+Each Underlying Warrant is exercisable into one Common Share.

+- 3 Represents estimated maximum shares convertible in accordance with the Private Placement discussed above under "Financing."
+Actual shares issued may be impacted by the USD:CAD exchange rate, accrued interest payable and current trading price of the Company's common shares at conversion date. - 4 The maximum number of Common Shares currently issuable to Lind on conversion of the Convertible Security and exercise of the Lind Warrants is 19,912,909 Common Shares (the "Share Maximum"); the Company is seeking approval of its shareholders to exceed the Share Maximum at its annual general and special meeting, to be held on February 23, 2016.